 Spanning 91 years and now 42 competitions, the Ryder Cup is among the last great professional sporting events where winning, and not prize money, is the reward.

-The 2020 Ryder Cup will be held September 22-27 at Whistling Straits in Kohler, Wisconsin.
+The 2020 Ryder Cup was postponed and will be held September 21-26, 2021, at Whistling Straits in Kohler, Wisconsin.
 This Pete Dye designed course is ranked among the best in the United States, and has hosted the 2004, 2010 and 2015 PGA Championships and the 2007 U.S. Senior Open.
 Chiseled out of the rugged Lake Michigan shoreline, this links-style course was will be the first public course to host the Ryder Cup in 29 years.